Morristown Medical Center

 Morristown Medical Center’s Renal Department provide inpatient acute care dialysis services for people who have renal diseases and kidney failure.
 Our nephrologists also work with some local dialysis centers that specialize in outpatient care.

 This technique cleans the blood of wastes and fluids by passing it through an artificial kidney, or dialyzer.
 It is typically done three times a week for three and a half to four hours each treatment.

 This daily, home therapy helps keep waste products at a more constant level.
 It consists of a membrane inside the abdomen, which is bathed in a sterile solution to filter out impurities.
 Morristown Medical Center offers home training and ongoing care for two types of peritoneal dialysis:

 - Continuous ambulatory peritoneal dialysis – performed for about 30 minutes, four or five times each day, at home or at work in a clean, private area

 - Continuous cyclic peritoneal dialysis (or automated peritoneal dialysis) – uses a cycler machine to perform dialysis, often at night during sleep

 Continuous Renal Replacement Therapy (CRRT)

 Used as alternative therapy for patients who are too ill or unstable for standard hemodialysis, this slow, ongoing form of blood filtration gently removes extra fluid and waste products.
 CRRT is only performed in the intensive care unit at Morristown Medical Center.

-In addition, Morristown Medical’s Renal Department offers renal transplant referrals to transplant centers for those patients who are interested in a kidney transplant.
+In addition, Morristown Medical Center's Renal Department offers referrals to renal transplant centers for those patients who are interested in a kidney transplant.